 People start to get nervous as soon as you keep score and measure your performance against that.
 They tend to feel threatened by “the numbers,” even if they’re doing well!
 Remove that mistrust by keeping the new dashboards and metrics visible and transparent.
 The data may be more meaningful to you, the CIO.
 However, it’s okay if other teams and your business peers also see them.
 It also helps feed into their process improvement activities if they see how you’re doing.

 If your CIO dashboard isn’t easily replicable and takes a long time to generate, it serves no one.
 The metrics that you choose to measure should be easy to find, track, and report every time.

 #5 – Focus on quality metrics, not just quantity

 The Forrester report says that the “magic number” of metrics to track ranges from 8 to 12.
 More dilutes the message your report creates, and less makes it meaningless because the sample size is too small.
 You’ve got to find that sweet spot and run with it.

 The secret to the “right” metrics

 Finally, we’re at the heart of the matter.
-At the secret I mentioned at the beginning of this article.
+At the secret, I mentioned at the beginning of this article.
 Finding and pulling data into a dashboard is easy.
 It’s the heavy-lifting part of the equation.
-But where things get murky is in figuring out the “right” metric (or set of metrics) to display in your dashboard.
+But where things get murky is figuring out the “right” metric (or set of metrics) to display in your dashboard.
 After all, each organization is different, so each CIO requires different information in a dashboard.

 Need a partner to help get this started?